The-Chaos-Consortium/chaos-and-conquest/docs/hired-help.md

 - 25 mercenaries make a ***contingent***; in addition, there must be a ***corporal***.
 - 100 mercenaries make a ***company***; in addition, there must be a ***captain*** and four ***corporals***.
 - A ***general*** leads two or more ***companies***.
-- Battle prices are double the normal rate listed.
+- ***Battle prices are double*** the normal rate listed.
 - A dedicated ***armorer*** is required per 50 troops.
 - Mercenaries usually have weapons and armor already when hired.
 Their employer can provide additional gear.
 - Their wages cover upkeep costs.
+- When properly stationed in a settlement, institution, estate, or domain, mercenaries cost half as much as normal.
+This is because their upkeep is covered by the settlement, institution, estate, or domain.

 ## Specialists
 Specialists do not go on adventures, instead remaining in a settlement and performing specific functions. ***Unlike other retainers, there is no limit on the number of specialists a character may employ***.
 Specialists are listed in order of rarity, in order to facilitate random determination when necessary.